-Next to the wheel the screw is one of the most simple and powerful tools ever invented.
+After the wheel, the screw is one of the simplest, most powerful tools ever invented.

 A screw is a helical drive machine makes attaching two pieces of almost anything very easy simply by twisting them.
 Unlike nails, you can remove and reuse screws with ease.
 Most are made of steel, brass or aluminum, but you’ll also see specialty screws cast of plastic or nylon.